 - Diploma in Ministry!span>

-St. Mary's also offers university transfer courses in business, management and the sciences.
+St. Mary's also offers university transfer courses in arts, business, management and the sciences.
 A sense of community is a defining characteristic of the University.
 Students have the opportunity to participate in campus ministry, campus recreation, wellness programs, social justice initiatives and athletics programs.
 The campus is located adjacent to Fish Creek Provincial Park in south Calgary and is easily accessed by public transportation.
-Campus tours can be arranged at any time of the year through the Enrolment Services Office.!span>
+Campus tours can be arranged at any time of the year by emailing firstname.lastname@example.org.!span>

 Program Type Open Studies

 - Part Time Only